keshavgarg24/interviewprep.AI/README.md

 ```

 ### What we do ?

 we are an AI powered mock interview platform where you can attend interviews and practise before your actual interviews and get feedback and score on your answers to improve yourself and ace your actual interview.

+### Tech Stack Used

+Frontend : React and Next.js for component creation, state management, and routing.

+Backend : PostgreSQL as the database, connected using Drizzle ORM for efficient data handling.

+Authentication : Clerk for user authentication and management.

+AI Integration : Google's Gemini for generating custom interview questions and providing feedback and ratings, which are stored in the database.

+### Role and Contributions

+Developed the entire application using React and Next.js, focusing on a user-friendly interface and smooth navigation.

+Managed state and routing within the application using Next.js.

+Designed and implemented the database schema in PostgreSQL, utilizing Drizzle ORM for data management.

+Integrated Clerk for secure authentication and user management.

+Implemented AI features using Google's Gemini to generate custom interview questions and feedback.
+Deployed the project on Vercel, ensuring efficient and reliable performance.

 ### workflow

 <img width="790" alt="Screenshot 2024-06-29 at 3 32 23 PM" src="https://github.com/keshavgarg24/interviewprep.AI/assets/141502522/0810394b-da7d-4d31-b580-5e4a8aa27473">